ecohealthalliance/ideeal-app/var_appendix_others.md

 #### <span style="color:#016F46"><b>Land Conversion Cost</b></span>

 Converting forest into a planation can be cost intensive and substantially impact how and where land conversion is performed.
-BUrning, though illegal in some places (such as Indonesia), is often the cheapest way to clear land.
+Burning, though illegal in some places (such as Indonesia), is often the cheapest way to clear land.
 However, the [health costs of haze](http://news.mit.edu/2018/mit-researchers-peat-burning-sumatra-causes-severe-haze-singapore-1121) in the surrounding region can be quite high.
 This parameter gives the cost of transition from forest to agriculture for a hectare of land in USD

 #### <span style="color:#016F46"><b>Total population in the region</b></span>